 - In a large bowl, combine the oats, raisins, apricots and cranberries; set aside.
 In a small saucepan, combine the brown sugar, water and salt.
 Cook and stir over medium heat for 3-4 minutes or until brown sugar is dissolved.
 Remove from the heat; stir in maple flavoring and vanilla.
 Pour over oat mixture; stir to coat.

 - Transfer to two greased 15-in. x 10-in. x 1-in. baking pans.
 Bake at 350° for 25-30 minutes or until crisp, stirring every 10 minutes.
 Cool completely on wire racks.
 Store in an airtight container.
-Serve with milk or yogurt.
+Serve with milk.
 Yield: 9 cups.

 "Very good, a tad too sweet and also do not add fruit with ingredients to bake.
 The fruit gets too hard, add after you take out of oven.
 Also, I used skim milk, tasty and crunchy."